I have no easy means to check or update so please confirm through sources given below. Reduced local bus service is in operation.

 Campanhã to Entroncamento and change there.
 Shortest journey time

-Campanhã station, takes 35 minutes and costs €2,45.
+station, takes about 35 minutes and costs €2,60.
+Service runs

-Please note that reservations for train trips in Portugal can only be made up to a MAXIMUM of 60 days in advance.
-You can reserve on line and print your own ticket. big A discount is available on many trains for tickets purchased more than 8 days in advance.
+Reservations for train trips in Portugal can only be made up to a MAXIMUM of 60 days in advance.
+You can reserve on line and print your own ticket.
+A big discount is available on many trains for tickets purchased more than 8 days in advance.
 DO NOT use RailEurope etc as they cannot issue the required seat reservation for which you will pay extra.

-One way ticket is €17,50 and a return / round trip €31,60.
-Tickets can be bought on line up to 30 days in advance at the Rede Expressos website www.rede-expressos.pt
+One way ticket is €17,50 Tickets for all journeys can be purchased in advance at the Rede Expressos website www.rede-expressos.pt

 The old city and some of the University campus is on top of a